Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 Resting heart rate, heart rate variability, and blood pressure are all important measures of heart health.

-• Heart rate variability (HRV) measures the variation in the time between consecutive heartbeats.
+• Heart rate variability (HRV): measures the variation in the time between consecutive heartbeats.

-How to Measure Resting Heart Rate
+How to Measure Resting Heart Rate Accurately

 1. Wait until you’re relaxed.
 If you’ve just finished exercising or you’re stressed, your pulse rate will be elevated.